 We thank you for continuing to support Kentucky Tennessee Living.
 As we bring to you the history of the Appalachian Mountains.
-We must remind everyone that the story names Killing Rock: The Oft Told Tale (s) and Killing Rock: The Untold Story are both under Kentucky Tennessee Living copyright.
+We must remind everyone that the story names Killing Rock: The Oft Told Tale (s) and Killing Rock: The Untold Story is both under Kentucky Tennessee Living copyright.

 Preston McCalvin “Cal” Fleming